IBM-Blockchain-Starter-Kit/fabric-cli/README.md

                     install                                  [string] [required]
   --cc-type         The language in which your chaincode is written,
-                    default=golang. [string] [choices: "golang", "java", "node"] --src-dir         Relative path to where the chaincode directory is located (for golang this is with respect to GOPATH/src) [string] [required]
+                    default=golang. [string] [choices: "golang", "java", "node"] --src-dir         Path where the chaincode directory is located (for golang this is a relative folder with respect to GOPATH/src) [string] [required]
 ```